Haines Logo Text

 Bruce Kimmel Photograph bk's notes

-Well, dear readers, I must take the day, I must do the things I do, I must, for example, try to be up by eleven at the latest, do whatever needs doing, finish writing the sequence I’m in, make an eye doctor appointment, eat, and then watch, listen, and relax.
-Today’s topic of discussion: What are your favorite motion pictures adapted from children’s books?
-Let’s have loads of lovely postings, shall we, whilst I hit the road to dreamland, hoping that the wonky Wonka gets better in its last hour and sixteen minutes.
+Well, dear readers, I must take the day, I must do the things I do, I must, for example, do whatever needs doing, hopefully pick up glasses, maybe get to the venue depending on the time, eat, write, and watch, listen, and relax.
+Today’s topic of discussion: What are your favorite pieces of Mahler and Rachmaninoff?
+Let’s have loads of lovely postings, shall we, whilst I hit the road to dreamland, hoping that in the future two tacos will circumvent drama.

 Search BK's Notes Archive: